The Hive Mind is a Single Reinforcement Learning Agent

-Individuals adapt their type based on these payoffs according to an update rule.\footnote{In population games, an update rule is sometimes called a revision protocol.} One notable such rule is \emph{imitation of success}~\cite{sandholm2010population}:\\ \textbf{Imitation Dynamics}: Any individual $i \in \mathcal{P}$ of type $T_i=a$ follows the voter rule\footnote{Voter rule is not a terminology used in EGT.
-Instead, it comes from opinion dynamics.} $R_{\text{voter}}$: \begin{compactenum}[(1)] \item $i$ samples a random individual $j \sim \mathcal{U}(\mathcal{P})$ to \emph{imitate}.
-Let $T_{j}$ be $b$. \item Both individuals $i$ and $j$ play the game defined by $A$ to receive payoffs $r_a$ and $r_b$ respectively ($0 \leq r_{a,b} \leq 1$).
-In general, each payoff may depend on the types of both individuals. \item $i$ switches to type $b$ with probability $r_b$\footnote{This definition of voter rule differs from opinion dynamics as individuals do not switch deterministically, but rather make a probabilistic switch.}. \end{compactenum} One can easily see why this rule is called ``imitation of success'': $i$ imitates $j$ based on $j$'s payoff.
-When aggregated to the entire population, imitation of success yields a famous equation in EGT, called the \emph{Taylor Replicator Dynamic}~\cite{taylor78,sandholm08} (TRD) (see Lemma~\ref{lem:PG}):
+Individuals adapt their type based on their payoff according to a revision protocol.

+\thmbox{remark} { Population-policy equivalence.
+For the argument of our paper, it is interesting to interchangeably define $\pi = (\pi_1,\dots,\pi_n)$ both as a multi-armed bandit RL policy and as a population vector \cite{bloembergen2015evolutionary}.
+This is possible because in both cases the vector $\pi$ is constrained to the probability simplex.
+Further, note that uniformly sampling an individual of type $a$ from the population $\mathcal{P}$ (represented by the population vector~$\pi$) is equivalent to sampling an action $a$ from the policy $\pi$. }